149 Power Pilferers Caught In South Punjab - UrduPoint

 149 Power Pilferers Caught In South Punjab

-Multan Electric Power Company (Mepco) caught 149 power-pilferers during separate operations throughout south Punjab in a day, an official said on Friday
+Multan Electric Power Company (Mepco) caught 149 power pilferers during separate operations throughout the South Punjab in a day, an official of Mepco said on Saturday

-Mepco teams, accompanying task forces, raided different places in Multan, Vehari, Sahiwal, Rahimyar Khan, Muzaffargarh, Bahawalnagar, Khanewal and Dera Ghazi Khan and detected theft of 200,000 units, Mepco spokesman said.
+Mepco teams accompanying task forces raided different places in Multan, Vehari, Sahiwal, Rahimyar Khan, Muzaffargarh, Bahawalnagar, Khanewal, and Dera Ghazi Khan and detected theft of 207,000 units, Mepco spokesman said.

-Rs 3.6 million fine was imposed on power pilferers while FIRs were got registered against 20 of them on charges of tampering with body of meters, direct supply, installing loop in meters, slowing down meters, meter dead stop and meter screen wash.
+A sum of over Rs 3.4 million was imposed as fine on power pilferers while FIRs were got registered against 14 of them on charges of tampering with body of meters, direct supply, installing loop in meters, slowing down meters, meter dead stop and meter screen wash.